Premiership of Boris Johnson: Post-premiership

 After stepping down as party leader and prime minister, Johnson reverted to being an ordinary backbench MP.
 Following the death of Queen Elizabeth II, Johnson took part in Charles III's Accession Council, and many other funeral-related events.
 Johnson has given several speeches since the end of his premiership.
 In December 2022, it was reported that Johnson had made £1m from speeches since his resignation.

+October 2022 leadership election

 After Truss announced her resignation as Conservative Party leader on 20 October 2022, Johnson sought support from MPs to run in the subsequent leadership election, and received support from several cabinet members.
 Three days later, he announced that he would not stand, stating that he would not have enough support from MPs to govern effectively.

 After his former chancellor Rishi Sunak was elected unopposed as party leader and prime minister, Johnson congratulated him and urged Conservatives to give Sunak "their full and wholehearted support.

+Resignation from Parliament

+Johnson still faced a Privileges Committee investigation as to whether he deliberately misled Parliament over parties during Covid lockdowns.
+After receiving a draft of the investigation's report, he resigned from Parliament.
+The committee found that Johnson had deliberately misled MPs and therefore concluded that he had committed contempt of Parliament.
+The recommendation from the committee was to suspend the former Prime Minister for more than ten days.
+Johnson subsequently accused the committee of a witch hunt against him.
+Following Johnson's reaction to the report, including "impugning the committee", they added that they would have recommended a suspension of 90 days instead.
+His resignation triggered a by-election in his seat.